Synthetixio/SIPs/content/sccp/sccp-256.md

 - The `dexPriceAggregator` is the contract used to get the relevant uniswap prices from the chain.
 - The `atomicExchangeFeeRate` is the fee levied on trades into or from a certain synth.
-- The `atomicMaxVolumePerBlock` is the maximum volume possible to trade atomically within a signle block.
+- The `atomicMaxVolumePerBlock` is the maximum volume possible to trade atomically within a single block.